WallabyDesigns/gitmanager/README.md

 1. Edit the relevant `lang/<locale>.json` file
 2. Keep the key in English; translate only the value
 3. Submit a pull request with your changes

-The translation script (for maintainers) is located at `.local/translate-lang.php` and can be used to machine-translate new strings added to `en.json`.

 ## Scheduler & Queue
 Start a worker for webhook deployments: